UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 When to Choose a Variable Plan

-While we generally recommend locking in a stable price, operating on a month-to-month basis makes perfect sense in a few specific scenarios.
-If you are renting an apartment for just a few months or moving out of state soon, avoiding a rigid contract saves you from hefty cancellation penalties.
-Alternatively, if you find yourself shopping for power during the peak of summer when prices are heavily inflated, a flexible contract allows you to wait until the cooler fall weather arrives to secure a much cheaper long-term rate.
+While we firmly advocate for fixed-rate structures, operating on a month-to-month variable plan makes sense in a few specific scenarios.
+If you are renting a temporary apartment or moving out of state in a couple of months, avoiding a rigid contract saves you from hefty cancellation penalties.
+Furthermore, if you are forced to shop for power during the peak of summer when rates are inflated, a flexible contract allows you to wait until the cooler fall weather arrives to secure a much cheaper long-term fixed rate.

 A woman at a laptop reviews an energy plan document with callouts for hidden fees like early termination and minimum usage.